A $q$-Queens Problem. VI. The Bishops' Period: Introduction

 The reader may ask why we do not seek the complete formula for bishops placements in terms of both $n$ and $q$.
-Remarkably, there is a simple such formula, due in essence to Arshon in a nearly forgotten paper \cite{Arshon}, and completed by \Kot\ \cite[third ed., pp.\ 228--242]{ChMath}.
-We restated this expression in Section~\B. The trouble is that it is not in the form of a quasipolynomial; thus, for instance, we could not obtain its evaluation at $n=-1$, which by Theorem~\Ttypenumber\ gives the number of combinatorial types of nonattacking configuration.
-We cannot even deduce the period from it. \footnote{Stanley in \cite[Solution to Exercise 4.42]{EC1-2} says the period is easily obtained from Arshon's formula, which has one form for even $n$ and another for odd $n$; but we think it is not that easy.}
+Remarkably, there is a simple such formula, due in essence to Arshon in a nearly forgotten paper \cite{Arshon} and completed by \Kot\ \cite[6th ed., pp.\ 244, 254--257]{ChMath}.
+We restated this expression in Section~\B\ (that is, Section~\BB\ of Part V \cite{QQs4b}).
+The trouble is that it is not in the form of a quasipolynomial, so that, for instance, we could not use it to obtain the number of combinatorial types of nonattacking configuration, which by Theorem~I.5.3 is its evaluation at $n=-1$.
+We cannot even deduce the period from the Arshon formula. \footnote{Stanley in \cite[Solution to Exercise 4.42]{EC1-2} says the period is easily obtained from Arshon's formula, which has one form for even $n$ and another for odd $n$; but we think it is not that easy.} So there is reason to seek the general quasipolynomial $q!u_\pB(q;n)$ for every number $q$.
+The simple reason we do not seek to do so is that we have not found a way to do it.
+That remains an open problem whose solution would reveal the full character of the dependence of $u_\pB(q;n)$ on its two arguments.
+This has not yet been discovered for any rider---other than the mathematically trivial rook.

-We prove Theorem~\ref{T:bishopsperiod} in Section~\ref{Bperiod}, applying the geometry of the inside-out polytope for bishops and the properties of signed graphs, which we introduce in Sections~\ref{partI} and \ref{sg}, respectively.
-We conclude with two research questions.
-We append a dictionary of the notation in this paper, for the benefit of the authors and readers.
+After necessary mathematical background in the next two sections, we prove Theorem~\ref{T:bishopsperiod} in Section~\ref{Bperiod}, applying the geometry of the inside-out polytope for bishops and the properties of signed graphs, which we introduce in Sections~\ref{partI} and \ref{sg}, respectively.
+We conclude with research questions.
+For the benefit of the authors and readers, we append a dictionary of the notation in this paper.